conacts/GoTen/README.md

 ## Contributing

 If you would like to contribute to goten, please open an issue or a pull request on the GitHub repository.

-## To Do

-1. Finish testing for new functions
-2. Implement proper backpropogation algorithms for Loss and Layers